Livran-Levi/Courses-project/README.md

 # Courses-project
-The project of courses in CUHKSZ\n
+The project of courses in CUHKSZ
 Find them in different braches